 The History curriculum is knowledge focused to ensure clear sequences of learning are followed using the progression documents.
 These documents allow staff to create small steps that build towards key end points that link to the National Curriculum.
 These break down the National Curriculum statements further into smaller steps to understand the chronology of events.
-Ensuring that the substantive themes, disciplinary and historical skills are being taught with clear progression.

 As a Trust, children are immersed in rich experiences which provide children with opportunities to put into practise the skills and knowledge they have acquired in a meaningful and memorable experience.
-Children within Discovery MAT can apply their learning to other curriculum areas, n History.
+Children within Discovery MAT can apply their learning to other curriculum areas, and through pupil voice demonstrate a true love for History with groups of children in KS2 who aspire to be historians once they leave education.
+As a trust we do not allow children's attainment in English and Maths to become a barrier for their learning - we believe any child within our trust can excel in History.